Email Us Today! contact@umonics.sg

 Diverse Representation in Preschool Reading Materials

 Preschoolers need to be exposed to diverse representations in reading materials.
-This means having books that feature characters of different races, cultures, abilities, and family structures.
-Preschoolers should be able to see themselves reflected in the books they read, as well as learn about and appreciate the experiences of others.
-Diverse representation also helps to promote empathy and understanding and can challenge stereotypes and biases.
+This includes books featuring characters of different races, cultures, abilities, and family structures.
+Diverse representation promotes empathy, challenges stereotypes, and fosters understanding.

 Making Reading Fun for Preschoolers